 White Sox deal Pena to Houston

-CHICAGO (AP) _ The Chicago White Sox have traded veteran catcher Tony Pena, who plans to retire at the end of the season, to the Houston Astros for minor league pitcher Julien Tucker.
+CHICAGO (AP) _ Veteran catcher Tony Pena was traded from the Chicago White Sox to the Houston Astros on Thursday for minor league pitcher Julien Tucker.

 Pena, 40, was hitting .164 with eight RBIs in 31 games for the White Sox.
 The five-time All-Star ranks fourth on baseball’s career games caught list with 1,942, trailing Carlton Fisk (2,226), Bob Boone (2,225) and Gary Carter (2,056).